VanshDeshwal/notes/Crypto notes/BlockChain.md

 ### The problem

 - **System:** Synchronous

-- **Failures:** Crash-only (up to fff processes may stop mid-way)
+- **Failures:** Crash-only (up to f processes may stop mid-way)
 ### Why rounds matter

 - If a process crashes right after sending to a few nodes, its value may not have spread yet.
 - Each round, values “flood” further across the network.

-- After **f+1f+1f+1 rounds**, even the last-crashing process’s value has had enough hops to reach everyone.
+- After **f+1 rounds**, even the last-crashing process’s value has had enough hops to reach everyone.

 **High-level flow:**

 1. Round 1: All processes broadcast their initial values.

-2. Round 2 to f+1f+1f+1: Each process rebroadcasts all values it has seen so far.
+2. Round 2 to f+1: Each process rebroadcasts all values it has seen so far.

-3. After f+1f+1f+1 rounds, all correct processes have the same set of values.
+3. After f+1 rounds, all correct processes have the same set of values.
 4. Decision rule: pick one deterministically (e.g., smallest ID’s value).

 👉 Analogy: passing notes around the classroom.
-If some people leave early (crash), after f+1f+1f+1 rounds of passing, everyone still in the class has seen every note.
+If some people leave early (crash), after f+1 rounds of passing, everyone still in the class has seen every note.

 ## Crash-fault Tolerant Agreement ((f+1)(f+1)(f+1) rounds)

 ### Setup

 - **Model:** Synchronous rounds.

-- **Failures:** Crash-only, up to fff processes.
+- **Failures:** Crash-only, up to f processes.
 - **Goal:** Reach agreement on a value despite some processes stopping.

 ---